lyarenei/jellyfin-plugin-listenbrainz/README.md

 ## Install via repository

-- Repo name: Listenbrainz (or whatever, can be anything)
+- Repo name: ListenBrainz (or whatever, can be anything)
 - Repo URL: `https://raw.githubusercontent.com/lyarenei/jellyfin-plugin-listenbrainz/master/manifest.json`

-After you add the repository, you should be able to see a Listenbrainz plugin in the catalog.
+After you add the repository, you should be able to see a ListenBrainz plugin in the catalog.
 Install plugin version according to the table below and restart the server as asked.
 Continue with plugin [configuration](#configuration).